caiomelo22/Betting-Dashboard/README.md

 # Betting-Dashboard
-Dashboard developed in order to keep track of your past bets.
+Dashboard developed with NodeJS and NuxtJS in order to keep track of your past bets.